codevalley/riff/ideas/surving-vibe.md

 * Defining constraints

 ⠀This is *architecture*, not “prompt engineering.”
-Humans who shape context → AI becomes predictable Humans who do not → AI becomes chaos
+Humans who shape context → AI becomes predictableHumans who do not → AI becomes chaos

 # Rule 3 — Own Your Domain Knowledge
-If you know payroll compliance, card networks, risk, APM, wallets, KYC, etc… **no model can replace that**.
+If you know payroll compliance, card networks, risk, APM, wallets, KYC, etc…**no model can replace that**.
 Models can expand reasoning, but they cannot create deep institutional knowledge.
 This rule tells the engineers:
 ### “Your career value is tied to mastering domain primitives.”